skywind3000/vim-quickui/README.md

 ## Who Am I ?

-My name is Lin Wei, and I am a strong advocate of open source and a passionate vim user.
-I embarked on my programming journey in the early 1990s.
-During that time, Borland’s Turbo Pascal/C++ served as the prevailing IDE, and I fondly reminisce about those days.
-After returning home from school, I would eagerly power on my computer, launch Turbo C++ 3.1, and delve into the world of creating games in MS-DOS.
+My name is Lin Wei, an open source advocate and Vim enthusiast.
+I started learning programming in the early 1990s.
+Borland's Turbo Pascal/C++ was the most popular IDE at that time, and I really enjoyed those days — coming home from school, powering on my computer, launching Turbo C++ 3.1, and learning how to make games in MS-DOS.

 I even imitated Turbo C++ and made my own editor when I moved to Watcom C++:

 ![](https://skywind3000.github.io/images/p/quickui/editor.png)

-Because I didn't own a proper editor/IDE for Watcom C++ at that time.
+Because I didn't have a proper editor/IDE for Watcom C++ at that time.

-During my transition to Windows, I encountered a multitude of GUI editors, ranging from UltraEdit and EditPlus to Notepad++ and even gedit and geany.
-However, none of them managed to fulfill my requirements completely.
-Each day, I found myself grappling with the constant need to learn new IDEs, editors, or frameworks, which left me exhausted and disconnected from the true joy of programming.
-It was not until I discovered vim that everything changed.
-Instantly, I became enamored with its capabilities and found my passion for programming reignited.
+After moving to Windows, I tried many GUI editors — from UltraEdit and EditPlus to Notepad++, from gedit to geany — but none fully satisfied me.
+Every day I was busy learning new IDEs, editors, or frameworks, and I had lost the true joy of programming.
+Then I discovered Vim and fell in love with it.

-With the continuous evolution of Vim, thanks to Bram’s unwavering efforts, the release of version 8.2 has brought forth exciting possibilities.
-It dawned on me that perhaps I can now incorporate some of the cool features from 25 years ago into Vim.
-Just like my experiences as a middle school student, learning to create PC games during the golden era of the 1990s, I can now infuse my everyday work with a nostalgic Borland/Turbo C++ flavor, courtesy of Vim.
+As Vim evolved, thanks to Bram's efforts, version 8.2 was released.
+I realized that maybe it was now possible to bring some of those cool things from 25 years ago into Vim.
+Maybe I could have a Borland/Turbo C++ flavored Vim in my everyday work, just like when I was a middle school student learning to make PC games in the golden 1990s.

-The time has come for me to transform these ideas into reality, and it all begins with this plugin.
+It is time to bring these ideas to reality, starting with this plugin.

 ## Credit

-like vim-quickui?
+Like vim-quickui?
 Follow the repository on [GitHub](https://github.com/skywind3000/vim-quickui) and vote for it on [vim.org](https://www.vim.org/scripts/script.php?script_id=5845).
 And if you're feeling especially charitable, follow skywind3000 on [Twitter](https://twitter.com/skywind3000) and [GitHub](https://github.com/skywind3000).